Place Co-Lab Partner logos-Sunshine Coast Council and the University of the Sunshine Coast.

 Project Overview

 As residents of the Sunshine Coast, we often do more, whether informal and a little, or planned and routine, to be a part of how we participate and contribute to the place and the communities in which we live.
-Traditional volunteering is declining and through this survey we seek to understand the reasons and as a community, how we can re-think volunteering.
+Traditional volunteering is declining and through this survey we sought to understand the reasons and as a community, how we can re-think volunteering.

 Community engagement